Termille17/Personal-Portfolio-App/README.md

 # 🌐 Personal Portfolio Website

 A modern and responsive **personal portfolio website** showcasing my skills, projects, and experience.
-Built with **HTML, CSS, JavaScript, React/Angular**, and fully optimized for **performance and responsiveness**.
+Built with **HTML, CSS, JavaScript**, and fully optimized for **performance and responsiveness**.

 ## 🚀 Features
 ✅ **About Me** – Introduction, skills, and experience